 Designing systems in Figma can be a stressful and uncertain process.
 But gladly, Figma has a healthy plugin community to save us from numerous struggles.

 Plugins are great tools to integrate into your design process; they can solve the project's particular pain points or automate things so you can spend less time on monotonous mouse clicking and dragging rectangles around.

 Yet not all plugins are equally good.
 Some could be outdated or not fit for scaling projects, but some could elevate and change the way you design.
 So here are my collection of the best plugins to help you design, manage and operate systems in Figma.

-Figma tokens plugin lets you create design tokens based on your project's color, typography, and global values, such as border radius, spacing, etc. Tokens grant many levers of control over your design system.
+The Figma tokens plugin lets you create design tokens based on your project's color, typography, and global values, such as border-radius, spacing, etc. Tokens grant many levers of control over your design system.
 This includes the ability to theme your UI, update particular stylistic details, or modify the whole system with a few commands.

 To get started, you can launch the plugin and generate tokens from your file or upload your JSON to bring existing tokens to a new project.